 What is happy hour?

-Happy hour is a marketing strategy done by many restaurants, where food and drinks are sold at reduced prices for a certain period of the day — usually a period of the day that’s slow and light on customers.
+Happy hour is a marketing strategy done by many restaurants and bars, where food and drinks are sold at reduced prices for a certain period of the day — usually a period of the day that’s slow and light on customers.
 Happy hour is a great way to bring in more customers, boost your sales, and build your community presence – turning your bar or restaurant into the go-to post-work hangout spot for those who work 9-5.

 And while happy hours today are ubiquitous, where did the term happy hour come from?
 Who invented happy hour, and how did it become as popular as it is today?